-- The first two statements are district-wide financial statements that provide both short-term and long-term information about the District's overall financial status. - The remaining statements are fund financial statements that focus on individual parts of the District, reporting the District's operations in more detail than the district-wide statements. - The governmental funds statements tell how basic services such as regular and special education were financed in the short-term as well as what remains for future spending. - Proprietary funds statements offer short and long-term financial information about the activities the District operates as a business, such as food service. - Fiduciary funds statements provide information about the financial relationships in which the District acts solely as a trustee or agent for the benefit of others.

-The Basic Financial Statements also include Notes to Financial Statements, which explain some of the information in the statements and provides additional details.
+- The first two statements are district-wide financial statements that provide both short-term and long-term information about the District's overall financial status. - The remaining statements are fund financial statements that focus on individual parts of the District, reporting the District's operations in more detail than the district-wide statements. - The governmental funds statements tell how basic services such as regular and special education were financed in the short-term as well as what remains for future spending. - Proprietary funds statements offer short and long-term financial information about the activities the District operates as a business, such as food service. - The Basic Financial Statements also include Notes to Financial Statements, which explain some of the information in the statements and provides additional details.